Daylesford Abbey Retreat and Spirituality Center

-- If you have been recently exposed to someone with Covid19, please stay home.
+- If you have been recently exposed to someone with Covid19 or another illness, please stay home.
 We know that you wouldn’t want to be the source of infecting others.

-For the time being, the Abbey is open to private retreatants but is not open to groups coming in, except for Mass and prayer in the church.
+For the time being, the Abbey is not open to groups coming in, except for Mass and prayer in the church.
 All those coming into our church should wear face masks and sit in the nave.
 Please bring your own face-covering and any other personal protective equipment you wish to use.

 Our facilities are deep cleaned and sanitized regularly.
 Frequently touched surfaces and objects such as handrails, doorknobs, desks, tables, switches, computers, keyboards, and phones are cleaned and disinfected regularly.
 Supplies including hand sanitizer, sinks, anti-bacterial soap, paper towels, and cleaning wipes are available as needed throughout the facility.